selkovjr/gt-2-thermistor-experiment/README.md

 To provide temperature signal to the thermostat while I measured the resistance of the proband thermistor, I used an auxiliary thermistor tucked under the insulation blanket on top of the nozzle, next to the heater cartridge.
 While this set-up helped reduce the lag between the two thermistors, it was also insecure and probably accounted for much of the observed drift.
 Also, I neglected to tune the thermostat and it oscillated more than it normally does, making it difficult to track the set value.
 The two thermistors are not entirely dissimilar, so I thought the thermostat would work well if I simply swapped the auxiliary one in without even calibrating it.
 It worked, but not too well.

+> It did not work at all for the 3-point method, with the first and last temperature points were picked, along with one in the middle.
+The C coefficient can't be negative because the inverse Steinhart-Hart equation depends on a square root of it.
+The 3-point results varied wildly in this experiment &mdash from nonsensical to plausible, depending on the choice of points.
+Sergei Severin once advised his then-young student Schnoll, who lamented his inability to achieve convrgent measurements of reaction rates: "Take fewer measurements, and your life will be much easier".
+The rest of this little report describes what happens when one doesn't heed the wisdom of the greats.

 ## Experiment 2